Field Service Technician (11 Years)

 What do you like best about where you work/what you do?

 I love being outside and the freedom of the job.
 It’s almost like running my own business.
 I have my own set of customers, and many times they contact me directly if they need help.
-I love the diversity of what I do each day.
+I love the variety of what I do each day.
 I have a group of customers that like me, and trust me, and contact me directly.
 They know when they call me I’ll be there and will do everything to get them up and running as soon as possible.

 What are your career goals?